 > Schedule time in your life to reach that goal

-> Prepare for this goal
+> Prepare for this goal> Celebrate when you reach mini-goals and the ultimate goal

 The point is: there's no secret to writing a novel.
 Everyone does it differently.
 I use NaNoWriMo as learning source and community.
 You won't know what you need or what habits or challenges are blocking your novel until you try to write one.